By Richard Keech

 Displacement-based systems are sometimes specifically preferred in larger commercial situations if air quality is paramount.
 Balancing the need for both good energy efficiency and high air quality is tricky.

-An example of a displacement system that has good excellent efficiency is a heat-recovery ventilation system (HRV).
+An example of a displacement system that has good-to-excellent efficiency is a heat-recovery ventilation system (HRV).
 HRV systems provide ventilation in air-tight homes and use a heat exchanger to extract heat (in winter) from stale air and transfer that heat to incoming fresh air.
 These systems shouldn’t be confused with HRV-branded systems which don’t have a heat exchanger.

 HRV systems are not heating or cooling systems by themselves.
 However, they are mostly used in high-efficiency designs where very little active heating or cooling is needed.